-16. Exchange program of scientific personell
+16. Exchange program of scientific personnel

 It has been agreed that the program for exchange of scientific personal between Russia and Norway on all levels (students - research technicians - senior scientists) will continue.
-It will be applied for new projects (NRC, MNFA) to continue the exchange program beyond 2017.
+It will be applied for new projects (NRC, MNFA) to continue the exchange program beyond 2018.

 A plan for next year will be developed and considered prior to the annual March meeting.
 The exchange should have first focus on young scientists and scientists for coordination of research programs and methods between the institutions at their laboratories and at their research vessels during investigations, but will also include database and long-term modelling.
 Scientists will also be invited to take part in surveys onboard research vessels from both institutes.
-A plan detailing the conditions for scientific personnel taking part in exchange related to surveys will be discussed at the March meeting in 2018.